Overlooked and underrated movies are speckled amongst the sea of bad horror. Allow me to steer you in the direction of

 Sometimes a horror movie dictates that unsuspecting victims already live inside a secluded location.
 Other times a hapless solitary figure or tourist group wanders into a place where everything looks normal but isn't.

 This is a rated list to get you going if you love small or remote-location horror films.

 One of my personal favorites is also The Killing Ground (2016) which has a full review on ReelRundown.

 #5 30 Days of Night (2007)

-30 Days of Night, an excellent horror movie.
+30 Days of Night is an excellent horror movie.
 It is an excellent example of a remote location.
 Taking place in Alaska, the sun does not rise for 30 days in the Winter.
 The perfect place for a group of vampires to hang out and live.

 There isn't much to the story.
 It's a simple narrative where some vampires decide to take advantage of Barrow's long Winter and set upon the small township to hunt when and how they choose.
 With no pesky sunlight to think about, it's a bloodbath all Winter long.
 30 Days of Night has one or two plot holes; why would a hermit investigate an Alaskan Town.
 Or why does the population only have three guns in total?
 The pace is a little sloppy at times, given the need for interpersonal backstories.
 It's got snow, vampires, and a small town in a remote location.
 How can it be bad?

 The director of this film has so many fantastic films and series under his belt, it would be ridiculous if it were a flop.
 David Slade's done bits of Breaking Bad, Black Mirror, Hannibal, Hard Candy (2005), and a tonne of music videos.
 The original concept for 30 Days of Night is based on a bunch of comic books.